Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Create a new equipment' clearly states the verb ('Create') and resource ('equipment'), making the purpose unambiguous.
-However, it does not differentiate from sibling tools like 'create_equipment' or 'create_a_piece_of_equipment', which appear to serve similar functions, so it lacks sibling distinction.
+The description clearly states 'Create a new equipment associated with the specified project' using a specific verb ('Create') and resource ('new equipment').
+It also mentions the domain ('Field Productivity records') and provides the endpoint.
+However, it does not differentiate from sibling tools like 'create_equipment' or 'create_a_piece_of_equipment', which slightly reduces clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.